Athithya-Sakthivel/RAG8s/README.md

 ```

 **Post-cleanup verification:**
-- Confirm no EC2 instances remain in the region (spot + on-demand)
+- Confirm no EC2 instances remain in the TF_VAR_region
 - Verify the EKS cluster and associated security groups are removed
-- Check that S3 buckets and ECR repositories are deleted (or emptied if retention was configured)
+- Run `python3 src/scripts/eks/force_delete.py` as a last resort for orphaned resources